IELTS Essay Sample 1113 - Reducing the working week to 35 hours

 You should write at least 250 words.

 Sample Answer 1:

 On the other hand, decreased working hours would reduce the output of employees, especially in industries and that would hike the price of different commodities.
 Life would become even more costly due to the increasing price.
-Companies, on the other hand, will have to hire more employees to maintain their productivity and thus their operational cost would increase.
+Companies, on the other hand, will have to hire more employees to maintain their productivity and thus their operational costs would increase.

 Sample Answer 2:

 On the other hand, there are bound to be pitfalls once the suggestion gets passed.
 Economically speaking, cutting working hours can severely hurt companies’ competitiveness in the market, since they are no longer as effective.
 The situation may get even worse if all firms suffer from the same problem.
 Prices are then likely to be raised so that the expenses can be covered.
-Ironically, the employees, who are also the main customers, turn out again to be the victims of the solution suggested.
+Ironically, the employees, who are also customers, turn out again to be the victims of the solution suggested.